Back To Top

 In August, at a campaign rally in Pennsylvania -- a crucial battleground state -- Trump described "getting along" with Kim as a "good thing."
 In July, Trump said during a campaign rally, "North Korea has a lot of nuclear weapons.
 I got along with them great.
 You were never in danger with me as your president."

-In her nomination acceptance speech in Chicago in August, Harris declared, “I will not cozy up to tyrants and dictators like Kim Jong-un who are rooting for Trump.”
+In her nomination acceptance speech in Chicago in August, Harris declared, “I will not cozy up to tyrants and dictators like Kim Jong-un, who are rooting for Trump.”

-The 2024 Democratic party platform also read, “Trump took a different approach in the region, embarrassing the United States on the world stage including by flattering and legitimizing Kim Jong-un, exchanging 'love letters' with the North Korean dictator.”
+The 2024 Democratic Party platform also read, “Trump took a different approach in the region, embarrassing the United States on the world stage including by flattering and legitimizing Kim Jong-un, exchanging 'love letters' with the North Korean dictator.”

-The Institute for National Security Strategy, affiliated with South Korea’s intelligence agency, stated in a report issued in September that Harris' camp "clearly demonstrates a shift toward viewing the North Korean nuclear issue more in terms of management rather than outright resolution," pointing to the omission of denuclearization from the Democratic platform.
+The Institute for National Security Strategy, affiliated with South Korea’s intelligence agency, stated in a report issued in September that the Harris camp "clearly demonstrates a shift toward viewing the North Korean nuclear issue more in terms of management rather than outright resolution," pointing to the omission of denuclearization from the Democratic platform.

 “In contrast, Trump’s camp continues to approach the issue as one that can be resolved.
 The omission of the North Korean nuclear issue from the Republican platform likely aims to give Trump greater flexibility in shaping his North Korea policy if reelected,” the report noted.